-Okay, okay, we don’t know if next April’s Avengers: Endgame will clock in at more than three hours as the Russo Bros. have suggested.
-But judging by the just released trailer, there’s every likelihood it’ll wind up close to that long – leaving plenty of room for the story moments and bits of resolution that fans are still waiting to see.
+Okay, okay, we don’t know if April 26’s Avengers: Endgame will clock in at more than three hours as the Russo Bros. have suggested.
+But judging by the how much story it seems they'll have to tell, there’s every likelihood it’ll wind up close to that long – leaving plenty of room for the story moments and bits of resolution that fans are still waiting to see.

 These would be little moments that require some tidying up or we’d just like to see occur before the first generation of Marvel actors (and perhaps their characters) cash in their pensions and give way to the post-21st Century Fox acquisition iteration of the Marvel Cinematic Universe.

 Heck, The Lord of the Rings: The Return of the King famously delivered over 30 minutes of essential postscript after the defeat of Mordor, so there is precedent for spending considerable screen time in the service of fan moments.

 So in no particular order, here are the fan moments we want to see in Avengers: Endgame.

 Even the most serious of MCU films offer enough self-aware snark (Thor hanging up his hammer on a coat rack in The Dark World) so they shouldn’t let the moment pass when Carol Danvers first makes the acquaintance of Steve Rogers.

 Cap (the male one) introduced himself as “Steve Rogers” to Groot, but Avengers: Endgame is going to have to acknowledge the first meeting between its two Captains.